FarronF/limerick-council-meetings/meetings/2022/01/11-Virtual Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare-Rathkeale - 14th December 2021.md

 important to keep babies hydrated.
 Great care should be taken with boiled water to

-avoid burns and scalds as accidents can easily happen, especially with children.--- 7
+avoid burns and scalds as accidents can easily happen, especially with children.
+---
+7

 **7.**